greshake/i3status-rust/README.md

 # ToDo
 - further documentation in the source code
+- more caching

 ## Blocks to be implemented
 - CPU
 - Load
 - Battery
+- Disk Space
 - Memory
 - Pacman updates
 - Sound
   * Maybe features like click-to-mute
 - Network
+- NetworkManager with Dbus
 - open to more ideas